-As part of the ERRA Forecast proceeding, SDG&E must now evaluate whether the \$0.005/kWh PCIA cap has been reached based on the system average PCIA rate by customer vintage, using a comparison between the final as-implemented PCIA rates from the prior year's ERRA Forecast proceeding and the PCIA rates proposed in the current year's ERRA Forecast proceeding.
-If the system average PCIA rate by customer vintage is forecasted to increase by more than \$0.005/kWh, then all PCIA rates for that customer vintage would be capped.
+year's ERRA Forecast proceeding.
+63 If the system average PCIA rate by customer vintage is 1 2 3 forecasted to increase by more than \$0.005/kWh, then all PCIA rates for that customer vintage would be capped.

-Table 5 below provides a comparison of the final PCIA rates as implemented via AL 3500-E on February 1, 2020 (i.e., the 2020 ERRA Forecast Proceeding per D.20-01-005), the uncapped PCIA rates calculated using the 2021 ERRA Forecast inputs discussed above as well as the calculated capped PCIA rates using \$0.005/kWh added to the current effective PCIA system average rate by vintage.
+Table 5-6 below provides a comparison of the final PCIA rates as implemented via AL 3500-E on February 1, 2020 (i.e., the 2020 ERRA Forecast Proceeding per D.20-01-005), the uncapped PCIA rates calculated using the 2021 ERRA Forecast inputs discussed above as well as the calculated capped PCIA rates using \$0.005/kWh added to the current effective PCIA system average rate by vintage.

-Table 5 PCIA Rate Cap Analysis
+Table 56 PCIA Rate Cap Analysis